petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/documents-and-media/devops/google-drive-integration/enabling-links-to-google-drive-documents.md

 ## Setting Up Your Google Project

-Enabling the Liferay plugin requires an active Google Project with both the Google Drive API Google Picker API enabled.
+Enabling the Liferay plugin requires an active Google Project with both the Google Drive API and Google Picker API enabled.
 The Google Drive API allows users to view and edit Google files (i.e., Docs, Sheets, and Slides) in their native editors.
 The Picker API allows users to view and select from digital assets (e.g., photos, videos, documents) stored in Google Drive when uploading files to Documents and Media.
 If you haven't created a Project yet, see [Creating a Google Project](https://support.google.com/googleapi/answer/6251787?hl=en&ref_topic=7014522).
 Otherwise, see [Enabling APIs](https://support.google.com/googleapi/answer/6158841) to learn how to enable the Picker API for your project.

 ```{note}
 If desired, you can enable the creation and editing of Google documents via Documents and Media apart from the Liferay Plugin for Google Drive.
 See [Enabling Document Creation and Editing with Google Drive](./enabling-document-creation-and-editing-with-google-drive.md) for more information.